simonambridge/Oracle_to_Cassandra/README.md

 <h3>Query 2: Query All Departments And Employees by Department</h3>

-We have a table for employees stored by department - EMPLOYEE_ID is the clustering column.
+To satisfy Query 2 we have a table for Employees stored by Department.
+DEPARTMENT_ID is the partitioning key, EMPLOYEE_ID is the clustering column.

 <pre>
 DROP TABLE IF EXISTS EMPLOYEES_BY_DEPT;